evanzhong/safety-maps/README.md

 ```
 Replace `myusername`, `mypassword`, `mydatabase` with MongoDB database account information for the database where you want your account data to be stored. `secret_string` and `secret_string_2` should be randomly-generated strings containing letters, numbers, and special characters that will be used in encrypting account authorization tokens.

+To CS97 graders: we will include a working .env file in our tarball submission, so you may skip the above step.

-Next, to run the server, use the command:
+Next, to run the server, run the following command in the server directory:
 ```
 docker-compose up
 ```
 We use Docker to containerize our Node.js and Redis instances.
 Docker will handle all NPM package installation and Redis database configuration for you.
-To confirm the server is up and running, wait until you see the following log messages from the safety-maps-backend container:
+To confirm the server is fully up and running, wait until you see the following log messages from the safety-maps-backend container:
 ```
 safety-maps-backend_1  | [SafetyMaps] Server started!
 safety-maps-backend_1  | [Redis] Connected!